SkyZone-LLC/docs/workshops/DOM/wealthy-people.md

 ### Tips

 See how 3 random users popped up on inital page load.
-That is creating elements `createElement` after fetching some users from API and sticking it to the DOM.
+That is creating elements `createElement` after fetching some users from API and sticking it to the DOM. (meaning inside **main** element)

-Subsequent users will be just added to them.
+Subsequent users will be just appended here.

 You can use async/await or promise chain for fetching data